dechnology/fhir-tools-ner/README.md

   ```
 - The `conda activate snomed2` step is only required when creating a new session, as the currently running sessions are already using the `snomed2` environment.

-By following these steps, `app.py` will continue running even after logging out from the server. 🚀
+By following these steps, `app.py` and the Celery worker will continue running even after logging out from the server. 🚀